NHAS/reverse_ssh/README.md

-	-C	Comment to add as the public key (acts as the name) --goos	Set the target build operating system (default runtime GOOS) --goarch	Set the target build architecture (default runtime GOARCH) --name	Set the link download url/filename (default random characters) --proxy	Set connect proxy address to bake it --shared-object	Generate shared object file
+	-C	Comment to add as the public key (acts as the name) --goos	Set the target build operating system (default runtime GOOS) --goarch	Set the target build architecture (default runtime GOARCH) --goarm	Set the go arm variable (not set by default) --name	Set the link download url/filename (default random characters) --proxy	Set connect proxy address to bake it
+	--tls	Use TLS as the underlying transport
+	--ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport --shared-object	Generate shared object file
 	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble to be installed)